nameshou/Drilling-Parameter-Optimization-under-Data-Incomplete-Conditions-in-Deep-Sea-Operations-/README.md

 - Keep your Excel input columns consistent with the example scripts.
 If your column names differ, change the `read_excel` parsing code in the script or preprocess your data to match expected names.
 - HNSW-based fuzzy retrieval works best when you normalize or standardize feature vectors prior to building the index.

-## Contributing

-Contributions are welcome.
-If you plan to add features or fix issues, please open an issue describing the change before submitting a pull request so we can discuss design and compatibility.

-## License & contact

-This repository does not include an explicit license file.
-If you intend to reuse the code, please contact the repository owner (nameshou) or add a LICENSE file to clarify permissions.

-For questions or help, open an issue or contact the owner via GitHub.